I like to grow mustaches. Plural. I just can't keep them.

 Finally, my wife convinced me during an attack on my big toe to see a Chinese acupuncturist who spoke no English - Dr. Chan.
 Limping through the sketchiest part of Seattle's Chinatown, I wasn't sure if I was gonna get rolled, or offered a hit off the communal crack pipe.
 Instead, I left the oddly sterile offices still in pain, but with a used, brown, paper bag full of roots to boil and soak my foot into.
 Needless to say, I was not super convinced.

-Yet, despite all that skepticism, this was my first "gout" diagnosis (Dr. Chan had
+Yet, despite all that skepticism, this was my first "gout" diagnosis (Dr. Chan had a translator).

 It was like the veil had been lifted.
 The great wizard, with the fancy prefix on his name that only doctors get, is really just one of your father's drunk fraternity brothers with a nice car.